thomasHAH/IAB207-Team-12-Assessment-2/README.md

 # IAB207 Team 12 – Assessment 2

-### 📖 Overview
+## Overview
 This repository contains our solution for **IAB207 Assessment 2**.
 It is a web application built using **Flask**, a lightweight Python web framework.
 The app provides the starting point for developing an Event Management System with features such as user accounts, events, bookings, and comments.

-The project is based on the QUT starter code provided for Assessment 2 and has been extended by our team.
+The project is based on the QUT starter code provided for Assessment 2 and will be extended by our team.

 ---

-## ⚙️ Project Structure
+## Project Structure
 - **main.py** → Entry point for the application.
 Run this to start the Flask server.
 - **website/** → Main application package.
   - `__init__.py` → Creates and configures the Flask app.